Pima County Geographic Information Systems

 Pictometry Project Area maps

-Photos in the green areas have 3-inch resolution.
-Photos in the tan areas have 9-inch resolution.
+Photos in the green areas are identified as 2-inch resolution.
+Photos in the red areas have 6-inch resolution.

 We want your feedback and comments.